Gary Geiger: Atlanta Braves (1966–1967), Houston Astros (1969–1970)

 In May 1966, the newly relocated Atlanta Braves were reportedly desperate for pitchers.
 Geiger, Rico Carty and Gene Oliver were outfielders mentioned as possible "trade bait".
 But Geiger was still with the Braves on July 28, 1967, when they rose to 3rd place in the National League.
 Filling in for an injured Mack Jones, he was a whiz in center field with a fine catch in the 6th inning to help the Braves out of a bases-loaded jam and then, the next inning, caught a fly ball against the fence.
+However, Atlanta released Geiger at the end of the 1967 season.

+Geiger spent all of 1968 in the minors, in the St. Louis Cardinals organization.
+Houston then obtained him in the Rule 5 Draft for the 1969 season -- the third time had Geiger become a Rule 5 draftee.
 He batted 8th for the Houston Astros in 1969, and played left and right field.
 On June 23, he drove in three runs as a pinch-hitter to help the Astros to a 7th consecutive win on June 23.

-On June 26, 1970, the Astros repurchased him from the Triple-A Oklahoma City 89ers (Oklahoma Redhawks) of the American Association (1902–1997).
+Geiger spent most of 1970 in the minors again.
+On June 26, 1970, the Astros repurchased him from the Triple-A Oklahoma City 89ers (Oklahoma Redhawks) of the American Association (1902–1997), but Geiger only played 5 games for the 1970 Astros.
+His playing career ended that year.